“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 The easiest way to prevent WordPress from automatically adding the attribute to external links is NOT to open the links in a new tab.
 In other words, to have the links open in the same window.

-Nevertheless, since the majority of traffic is now coming from mobile devices, you shouldn’t worry too much about users exiting your website since the behavior of the ‘new tab’ on mobile makes it difficult for users to come back to the previous window.
+Nevertheless, since the majority of traffic is now coming from mobile devices, you shouldn’t worry too much about users exiting your website.
+The behavior of the ‘new tab’ on mobile makes it difficult for users to return to the previous window.

 Noreferrer and Affiliate links

 Noreferrer has no impact on affiliate links.
-The reason is that the majority of affiliate programs do not rely on ‘referral traffic’ to award a conversion but on the affiliate ID which is included in the link.
+The reason is that most affiliate programs do not rely on 'referral traffic' to award a conversion but on the affiliate ID, which is included in the link.
 For example:

 <a href="//www.semrush.com/sem/?ref=15096612" rel="noreferrer noopener" target="_blank">